doveyQ/sentinel/README.md

 # Sentinel
-Simple cli-based system monitor using sysinfo for data
+Simple cli-based system monitor using sysinfo for data collection and ratatui for the user interface.
-collection and ratatui for the user interface.
-Mainly for learning purposes.
+Mainly for learning purposes!

+## Features
+Usual stuff like:
+- System informations
+- Resources
+- Top processes
+- Disks & Network interfaces

 ## Installation (using Rust)